anthonyyoussef01/Snake/README.md

 - The game can be paused and resumed by pressing the 'P' key.
 - The game can be exited by pressing the 'Esc' key.
 - The game speed can be controlled by pressing the 'd' key to increase the speed and the 's' key to decrease the speed.
+- The game is tested using JUnit 5.

 ## How to Run the Game